Pullach station: Station building

 The single-storey station building is located between two two-storey pavilions.
 The station building's pavilions are plastered buildings with exposed brick decor and have hip roofs; the middle part has a flat roof.
 The platform hall is situated between the pavilions, which is aligned next to the platform.
 It is supported by three cast iron pillars.
-The station building is now registered as a historic building on the List of Bavarian Monuments.
+The station building is registered as a historic building on the List of Bavarian Monuments.